ArclightTW/Tiny-Reactors/.github/ISSUE_TEMPLATE/Bug_report.md

 (_optional_, please provide a copy if applicable)

 ---

-__Notes Before Submitting__
-Before submitting an issue to the Tiny Reactors project, please ensure the following checks have been undertaken:
-[ ] Check the __Known Issues__ page on the Wiki to ensure you are not raising an issue for something that is already being investigated.
-[ ] Check previously closed __Issues__ to make sure that you are not raising a duplicate issue for something that has been resolved.

 __Notes For Submitting__
 The following template should be used for naming the issue: